1966 FIFA World Cup: Trophy incident

 The 1966 World Cup had a rather unusual hero off the field, a dog called Pickles.
 In the build-up to the tournament, the Jules Rimet trophy was stolen from an exhibition display.
 A nationwide hunt for the icon ensued.
 It was later discovered wrapped in newspaper as the dog sniffed under some bushes in London.
 The FA commissioned a replica cup in case the original cup was not found in time.
 This replica, as well as Pickles' collar, is held at the National Football Museum in Manchester, where it is on display.

 Doping

 West Germany encouraged and covered up a culture of doping across many sports for decades.
-The report, titled "Doping in Germany from 1950 to today", links the West Germany national team of 1966, which reached the World Cup final, with doping.
+A 2013 report by researchers at Berlin's Humboldt University on behalf of the German Olympic Sports Confederation, titled "Doping in Germany from 1950 to today", linked the West Germany national team of 1966, which reached the World Cup final, with doping.